Jakob0901/SQS-Demo/docs/arc42/arc42-documentation-EN.md

 This section describes the relevant requirements and the driving forces that software architects and development team must consider.
 These include:

-- Functional Requirements: The API must allow users to fetch random quotes, search for quotes by author or movie, and save new quotes.
+- Functional Requirements: The API must allow users to fetch random quotes, search for quotes by author, and save new quotes.
 - Functional Requirements: The API must allow users to fetch random quotes, and save new quotes.
 - Functional Requirements: The API must allow users to access a Web application that provides a user-friendly interface for interacting with the API.
 - Functional Requirements: The Web application must allow users to view and save quotes.